ctenhank/GA-based-CS-algorithm/README.md

 There are five elements in this problem *(you can refer the attributes for each element)*[3].
 *The string in brackets means an abbreviation of the full string.*

 *It's represented as an image due to unsupporting inline latex in Github.
-You can check the original text in `backup/README.md.bk` directory.*
+You can check the original text in `backup/README.md.bk` directory and get more clear image when you left-click this image.*

 ![Elements](./resources/image/elements.png)

+We need to set some fixed applications and corresponding micro-services.

 **Example**